 Q: Do I need a subscription for Amwell?

-A: Amwell requires you to subscribe to the service.
+A: Amwell requires you to enroll to the service with your email address.
 This is for your convenience so that your medical and personal information is stored, and you won’t have to input the data again each time you have a visit with a doctor.